Skip to main content

 Learning Outcomes

-• Apply history taking and physical examination skills to undertake a consultation to support safe prescribing practice.
+• Apply and justify the consultation, examination and diagnostic skills required to support prescribing decisions

 Assessment method